anrbn/GCP-Attack-Defense/CloudFunction/PrivEsc-via-CloudFunction.md

 ```
 >Note: You can't input a Service Account in place of allUsers as principal name and expect it to work because in GCP IAM, members are identified using a prefix that specifies the type of the member, such as user: for a Google account, group: for a Google group, or serviceAccount: for a service account.
 Thus when a specific service account is being added in the policy it should have a prefix "serviceAccount" same goes for user and group.

-curl command that binds the policy principal:"<service-account>" and role:"Cloud Function Invoker" to a Cloud Function:
+curl command that binds the policy principal:"&lt;service-account>" and role:"Cloud Function Invoker" to a Cloud Function:

 ```shell
 curl -X POST \